|Перекласти з англійської на українську (через Google Translate)|

 There is also a legal possibility of a so called transfer of study from one university to another university which can be also applicable to your situation.
 This process is sole responsibility of the university, so only your chosen Slovak university can give you a decisive answer about this possibility.

-For a degree study at the bachelor level you will need a secondary school leaving certificate; however, recent changes in the Higher Education Act (currently already approved by the Slovak parliament and foreseen to be applicable as of April 24, 2022) will allow persons with temporary refuge permit easier access to admission to the higher education for the bachelor level programmes (in case you regularily finished secondary education in Ukraine but you don't have the secondary school leaving certificate with you, the respective university may instead also accept your affidavit confirming you finished the secondary education and test your university study ability).
+For a degree study at the bachelor level you will need a secondary school leaving certificate; however, recent changes in the Higher Education Act (applicable as of April 24, 2022) will allow persons with temporary refuge permit easier access to admission to the higher education for the bachelor level programmes (in case you regularily finished secondary education in Ukraine but you don't have the secondary school leaving certificate with you, the respective university may instead also accept your affidavit confirming you finished the secondary education and test your university study ability).

 For a full master study you will need to provide a diploma and a diploma suplement from at least a bachelor level study.
 For a full PhD study you will need to provide a diploma and a diploma suplement from at least a master level study.
 You may need to undergo a recognition process to be able to use the mentioned documents for admission to study - more information on recognition at https://www.minedu.sk/recognition-of-foreign-diplomas/.